WATCH: Adaptive Monitoring for AI Deployments via Weighted-Conformal Martingales: Experiments

 \subsection{From Mild to Extreme Covariate Shifts: WCTMs Raise Alarms if Unable to Adapt}

 We demonstrate such a property of WCTM using image corruption experiments.
-The models were trained on original clean data and then evaluated on corrupted variants.
-To enable greater flexibility in controlling the level of distribution shift, we combine clean and corrupted samples using self-defined mixture ratios when defining the source and target distributions.
+Shift severity was controlled by increasing the proportion of corrupted samples in the test set relative to training and calibration.
 Figure \ref{fig:image_benign} illustrates the behavior of WCTM in comparison to CTM on CIFAR-10 under varying levels of brightness corruption.
-When the target distribution is completely clean (a), neither method triggers a false alarm, but the martingale paths of WCTM are more stable.
+When the target distribution is completely clean (a), neither method triggers a false alarm.
 We then introduce level-1 brightness corruption while retaining over $50\%$ clean samples (b), creating a very mild, benign shift.
 In this scenario, CTM quickly raises an unnecessary alarm, whereas WCTM successfully avoids it.
 Next, we increase the corruption to level-3 and reduce the clean-sample ratio to $40\%$ (c).
 Although WCTM reacts to this shift, it still does not trigger an alarm.
 Finally, at corruption level-5, with the clean-sample ratio reduced to $30\%$ (d), WCTM does raise the alarm.
-Throughout these changes, the baseline CTM shows little variation, while our method displays strong adaptivity to different degrees of distribution shift.
+See Appendix \ref{app:more_image_expts} for further experiments on corrupted image data and \ref{subsec:mild_mod_ex} for further analysis and explanation of what characterizes mild, moderate, or extreme covariate shifts.